Date of Award

 Scientific knowledge is available to guide point of care practice.
 Due to reported barriers, however, implementation of evidence-based care is not the norm.
 Current literature supports that knowledge and beliefs about evidence-based practice are related to the extent nurses engage in evidence-based practice.
 Additionally, current literature describes the positive effects nurse administrators can have on employment of evidence-based practice.
 The focus of this student nurse executive’s DNP scholarly project, therefore, was to improve use of evidence-based practice by nurses at the point of care using an evidence-based practice benchmark (at the rural Midwestern hospital where employed), specifically beta-blocker administration by providing evidence-based practice education to nurses and nursing leadership working in the intensive care and medical surgical units.
 Success of the project was measured by noting increased compliance with beta-blocker administration.
 Success of the project was also determined by a significant positive change in nurses’ beliefs in the benefit of evidence-based practice utilization and cultural readiness to employ evidence-based practice within the organization as evidenced by post-education Evidence-Based Practice Beliefs scale and Organization Culture and Readiness for System-wide Integration of EBP scale scores.

 Malcolm, Kimberly Ann Mrs., "The Nurse Executive Role in Implementing Evidence Based Practice (EBP) at the Point of Care" (2016).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 16.